pc559/thesis/thesis_plan.md

     - Loginv basis for resonant shapes.
     - Factor basis?

-4. ***Probing...*** Methods (numerics here for the first time) and validation, as in paper.
-Numerics of mode evolution.
-Choices of when to start integration etc. Validation of stuff since Dec: set-up of DBI example scan.
-Going to high $p_{max}$.
-Speed comparison.
-Map distinguishability of templates at primordial level.
+4. **Methods and Validation**
+    - Numerics of mode evolution (what do I do differently? $\tau_s$?).
+        - When to set IC's for each mode.
+        - Swapping variables.
+        - How long to evolve them.
+    - Integration choices.
+        - The $i\varepsilon$ prescription.
+        - Starting the integration with a pinch, validating this in the way suggested by the reviewer.
+        - Stopping the integration.
+A note on boundary terms and cancellations.
+    - The interaction Hamiltonian.
+    - Set-up of DBI example scan, matching the PS etc.
+    - Going to high $p_{max}$.
+    - Validation (as in Probing).
+    - Speed comparison.
+    - Map distinguishability of templates at primordial level.

+5. **Constraints**
-5. **Constraints.** With either CMB-BEst, or James' modes, or both.
+    - With either CMB-BEst, or James' modes, or both.
 If this actually gets done!
-Compare convergence at primordial level to convergence at $f_{NL}$ level (this is just Wuhyun's work though...).
-Validate this convergence by reproducing Planck constraint using DBI template decomp, then check how the scaling affects this.
-Enrico's suggestion?
+    - Compare convergence at primordial level to convergence at $f_{NL}$ level (this is just Wuhyun's work though...).

-6. **Future Work/Conclusions.** As in RA proposal.
-Whatever of above doesn't get done; multi-field motivation; factor basis to assess limits; public release of code.
+    - Validate this convergence by reproducing Planck constraint using DBI template decomp.
+    - Then check how the scaling affects this.
+    - Enrico's suggestion?

+6. **Future Work/Conclusions**
+    - Further constraints.
+    - Multi-field motivation.
+    - Factor basis to assess limits.
+    - Public release of code.

+7. **Appendices**
-7. **Appendices.** Numeric choices that aren't specific to mode evolution, etc. Gauss-Legendre integration, fixed weights.
-Tools used: Numpy, Scipy, Jupyter Notebooks...?
+    - Numeric choices that aren't specific to mode evolution, etc.
+    - Gauss-Legendre integration, fixed weights.
+    - Tools used: Numpy, Scipy, Jupyter Notebooks...?